top of page

 These very distinct meanings, until the 1990s, have, by force of circumstance, structured thought patterns and very different analysis depending on the country, with the damage, in France, of concealing subjects from the historical field and social sciences, or of dividing them in a binary way (dominant /dominated culture, high/popular culture) whereas these subjects are no less derived from the processes of production and practices.

-* Note a very recent development as evidenced by the issue entitled "Les Commerces du Théâtre" of the Revue d'Histoire du Théâtre , Trimester 2, 2017 which we can regret, however, that apart from the article by Stéphanie Loncle (“ The theatre, a commercial enterprise?
+* One can notice a very recent development as evidenced by the issue entitled "Les Commerces du Théâtre" of the Revue d'Histoire du Théâtre , Trimester 2, 2017 which we can regret, however, that apart from the article by Stéphanie Loncle (“ The theatre, a commercial enterprise?
 Theatre and commerce in Paris under the July Monarchy) devoted to the liberal period of the July Monarchy (1830-1848), the articles mainly deal with the period after 1860 after the major turning point of the law of 1864 which consecrates the liberalization of theaters.
 It should be noted that the process of commercialization of leisure is absent from the articles and that the term chosen is indeed that of "commerce" in connection with political liberalism and the related laws (in particular the passage des théâtres , for a short time, under the supervision of the Ministry of the Interior au Ministry of Commerce).
 Which is not without interest, of course, but restricts the notion of trade to liberal ideology and to the political system even though the process of commercialization is part of a long time, multiple experiences which themselves nourish the arguments of supporters and opponents of liberalisation, well ahead of it.
 The century preceding the turning point of 1864 unfortunately remains too little considered in terms of its economic reality on the ground.

 Sources and Bibliography...